moiseevigor/moiseevigor.github.io/_posts/2026-04-28-geometry-of-seeing-elastica-jacobi.md

 delivered for the SR-on-SE(2) costate phase.
 </aside>

-### From the pendulum to the curve
+### From the pendulum to the curve — one engine, two problems

-The pendulum equation lives on the costate, but the figures below plot the **curvature $\kappa(s)$ of the projected plane curve in its own Euclidean arc length $s$** — and $s$ is not the costate time $t$: the two are tied together by $ds = |h_1|\,dt$.
+The pendulum lives on the costate; getting a *plane curve* out of it can be done two ways, and they give **different curves** (Appendix A3 carries both out in full).

+**The free SR geodesics.** Keep both controls.
+The plane projection's arc length is
+$ds = |h_1|\,dt$, its curvature works out to $\kappa_{\mathrm{SR}} = \cot(\varphi/2)$ —
+*unbounded*, blowing up each time the forward speed $h_1$ crosses zero — so the projections of SR geodesics are generically curves **with cusps**, at which the point reverses its direction of travel while the heading keeps turning (Moiseev–Sachkov 2010).
+These cuspidal curves are the true shortest paths of the V1 metric.

-Pushing the pendulum solution through that reparametrisation is the technical heart of the reduction, and it is carried out in full in Appendix A3.
-The outcome is what matters here: in each regime $\kappa(s)$ comes out in closed form as one of the three Jacobi-elliptic profiles below, and each one solves the **elastica curvature ODE** — the Duffing form equivalent to the pendulum,
+**The elastica siblings.** Pin the forward speed, $u_1 \equiv 1$, so $t$ *is* arc length.
+The very same pendulum now drives the heading directly, and the curvature comes out in closed form as one of the three smooth Jacobi-elliptic profiles below, each solving the **elastica curvature ODE** — the Duffing form equivalent to the pendulum,

 $$\kappa''(s) + \tfrac{1}{2}\kappa(s)^{3} - \mu\,\kappa(s) \;=\; 0,$$

-with the integration constant $\mu$ fixed by the Casimir $C$ — one ODE, three qualitatively different solution branches.
+with the integration constant $\mu$ fixed by the Casimir $C$.
+These are Euler's elastica — the classical smooth completion curves, and the family every figure in this series draws.
+One pendulum, two horizontal problems: the smooth elastica where the forward speed never stalls, the cuspidal SR geodesics where it may.

 ## Three Families via Jacobi Elliptic Functions